 The Plan invests in several investment funds, which have separate investment policies.
-Should a conflict arise between the provisions of this Policy and the provisions of an investment fund's investment policy, the investment manager is required to notify the Executive Director, Investment Services on behalf of the Council immediately in writing, detailing the nature of the conflict and the investment manager's recommended course of action.
-Any changes to investment fund policies must be communicated to the Executive Director, Investment Services, in writing.
+Should a conflict arise between the provisions of this Policy and the provisions of an investment fund's investment policy, the investment manager is required to notify the Executive Director, Investment Services immediately in writing, detailing the nature of the conflict and the investment manager's recommended course of action.
+Any changes to investment fund policies must be communicated to the Executive Director, Investment Services in writing.